 Ms. Flaherty.
-Ms. Flaherty's fiscal year 2014 salary and target annual performance cash incentive opportunity and her long-term incentive opportunity were determined by the Compensation Committee in connection with the negotiation of Ms. Flaherty's initial employment in August 2013.
-The Compensation Committee's determinations were based on the factors listed above, as well her prior compensation, including the compensation forfeited with her previous employer as a result of her termination of employment.
+Ms. Flaherty's fiscal year 2015 salary and target annual performance cash incentive opportunity and her long-term incentive opportunity were first determined by the Compensation Committee in connection with the negotiation of her June 2013 employment arrangement.
+The Compensation Committee's determinations at the time the employment arrangement was negotiated were based on the factors listed above, as well her prior compensation, including the compensation she forfeited as a result of her termination of employment with her previous employer.
+In January 2015, the Compensation Committee considered the factors listed above, including Ms. Flaherty's performance and contribution since she became our Chief Marketing Officer, and approved a compensation increase for Ms. Flaherty.
+This was the first change to Ms. Flaherty's total direct compensation since she joined the Company.
+Ms. Flaherty received an increase of approximately 4% in both her base salary and target annual performance cash incentive opportunity and her target fiscal year 2015-2017 long-term incentive opportunity was increased by approximately 22%.